ASTM F1929 Detecting Leaks in Medical Packaging

 Significance of ASTM F1929 Porous Medical Package Testing

-The objective of this test is to visually observe the presence of channel defects by the leakage of dye through the package.
+The objective of ASTM F1929 transportation compliance is to visually observe the presence of channel defects by the leakage of dye through the package.
 Harmful biological or particulate contaminants may enter medical packages through leaks.
 These leaks are commonly found at seals between package components and similar materials.

-The report written includes general and specific information of the test standard.
-General information consists of date, time, location and test engineer.
+A report is written and includes general and specific information on the test standard.
+General information consists of date, time, location, and test engineer.
 Specific information may include any conditioning, deviations from the standard, and evidence of dye penetration.

 Expert ASTM F1929 Package Testing